qwertie/holders/readme.md

 - Be well-documented
 - Be minimal but complete.
 All advanced functionality (e.g. Date input, autocomplete, validation) is offloaded to the browser as much as possible, and styling is left up to CSS (see demo.css for example styling).
-The browser validation API was designed very badly, though, so this library augments the built-in support.
+The standard browser validation API was designed very badly, though, so this library augments the built-in support.

 Validation support
 ------------------